mdimitrov1298/user-list-app/README.md

 Develop an application that allows a user to view, add, update, and delete users from a list.

-The estimated time for this task is a maximum of 4 hours - when you reach it, let’s have a call regardless of the features you delivered.

-The idea is to have a practical conversation about your craftsmanship, such as technological choices, engineering excellence, mindset, and approach.

-Consider it as a Pull request review.

 # Requirements:

 ## List Users: